• Skip to primary navigation

 This aromatic plant has narrow green leaves and a slight licorice taste.

-In terms of taste, tarragon tends to be very fragrant and fresh.
+In terms of taste, tarragon is usually very fragrant and fresh.

 Since the flavor is so distinct, this herb typically doesn't work well as a substitute for oregano.